Our Family

 JOSH DOWELL

 Josh is 100% focused on discovering each client’s story from day one.
 That means getting to know and understand the person, the human being, not just their case.
 It is only from a depth of understanding, love and compassion that we can tell that story to a jury.
+He is a graduate of the Trial Lawyer College.
+He has litigated hundreds of large cases and recovered millions of dollars for his clients.

 COLLEEN M. MULLEN